microchip-pic-avr-examples/pic18f56q24-cnano-interface-sensor-modules-using-mvio-mplab-mcc/README.md

 ## Operation

-1. Interfacing External Sensor Modules with PIC18F56Q24 Microcontroller using MVIO demonstration needs input from the user in the form of numbers to perform the defined functionality.
+1. The demo needs input from the user in the form of numbers to perform the defined functionality.
 The user gets an option to select input to provide respective functionalities depending on the input provided as seen in the firmware flowchart.
 2. The hardware connections are made as shown in the Hardware Setup.
 Power up the Curiosity Nano Adapter board using the micro USB cable and provide external power to the MVIO pins via V<sub>DDIO2</sub>.
 3. Download the firmware available from the GitHub page link.
 4. Build the project using the latest version of tools as mentioned in the Software Tools section and load the generated hexadecimal file to the PIC18F56Q24 microcontroller.